-Of course, we know that the northern lights are all down to science, not sorcery.
-To catch them, you need three key ingredients combining at once: dark skies, solar activity, and clear weather.
+Of course, thanks to science, we know the northern lights aren't down to sorcery.
+To catch them, you need 3 key factors to align at the same time: dark skies, solar activity, and clear weather.
 You also need to know when and where to see auroras for your best chances of witnessing them on a northern lights tour package.

-If aurora borealis sightings are on your bucket list, read on to discover the best times and places to see the northern lights.
+If aurora borealis sightings are on your wish list, read on to discover the best times and places to see the northern lights.

 - Plan your aurora adventure with these northern lights tours